coinbase/coinbase-sdk-ruby/README.md

 w4 = Coinbase::Wallet.import(data)
 ```

-To import wallets that were persisted to your local file system using `save_wallet`, use the below code.
+To import wallets that were persisted to your local file system using `save_wallet_locally!`, use the below code.

 ```ruby
 # The Wallet can be re-instantiated using the exported data.
 # w5 will be equivalent to w3.